What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: A Global-Local Framework for Spatio-Temporal Grounding

-Learning representations from multimodal self-supervision is challenging since the narration is very likely to be noisy, thus containing more information than the actual task descriptions.
-The relevant task will often not be present in all frames due to poor temporal alignment or cut scenes~\cite{han2022temporal,miech2020end}, which is one of the key differences between weakly supervised vision-caption grounding and multimodal self-supervised grounding.
-Motivated by this setup, this work pursues a frame selection strategy to improve object grounding and temporal alignment during training.
-We start from a longer sequence $U$, where $U>T$, which includes the video frames before and after the ASR boundaries that might contain actions or objects in the sentence.
+Learning from multimodal self-supervision is challenging since the narration is likely to be noisy, thus containing more information than the actual task descriptions due to poor temporal alignment or cut scenes~\citep{han2022temporal}, which is the key differences between weakly supervised vision-caption grounding and multimodal self-supervised grounding.
+This work pursues a frame selection strategy to improve object grounding and temporal alignment during training.
+We start from a longer sequence $U$, where $U>T$, which includes the video frames before and after the ASR boundaries that could contain actions or objects in the sentence.
 Our goal is to find $T$ frames out of the $U$ frames that are most relevant to the actions and objects in the sentence $\mathcal{S}$.
-We formalize it as an optimal transport problem utilizing the Sinkhorn-Knopp algorithm \cite{cuturi2013sinkhorn}.
+We formalize it as an optimal transport problem utilizing the Sinkhorn-Knopp algorithm~\citep{cuturi2013sinkhorn}.